-The professional business services industry is highly fragmented and competitive, with a majority of industry participants, such as accounting, group health and welfare benefits consultants, payroll providers or professional service organizations, offering only a limited number of services.
+Competition - The professional business services industry is highly fragmented and competitive, with a majority of industry participants, such as accounting, group health and welfare benefits consultants, payroll providers or professional service organizations, offering only a limited number of services.
 Competition is based primarily on client relationships, quality of professional advice, range and quality of services or product offerings, customer service, timeliness, geographic proximity, and competitive rates.
 We compete with a number of multi-location regional or national professional services firms and a large number of relatively small independent firms in local markets.
 Our competitors in the professional business services industry include, but are not limited to, independent consulting services companies, independent accounting and tax firms, payroll service providers, independent insurance brokers and divisions of diversified services companies.

-Acquisitions and Divestitures

-We seek to strengthen our operations and customer service capabilities by selectively acquiring businesses that expand our market position and strengthen our existing service offerings.
-In 2017, we completed four acquisitions and purchased two client lists in 2017.
-For further discussion regarding acquisitions and divestitures, refer to Note 18, Acquisitions, and Note 19, Discontinued Operations and Divestitures, to the accompanying consolidated financial statements.
+Acquisitions and Divestitures - We seek to strengthen our operations and customer service capabilities by selectively acquiring businesses that expand our market position and strengthen our existing service offerings.
+In 2018, we completed three acquisitions and purchased one client list.
+We divest (through sale or closure) business operations that do not contribute to our long-term objectives for growth, or that are not complementary to our target service offerings and markets.
+In 2018, we sold a small office in the Financial Services practice group, as well as two books of business in the Benefits and Insurance practice group.
+For further discussion regarding acquisitions and divestitures, refer to Note 19, Acquisitions, and Note 20, Discontinued Operations and Divestitures, to the accompanying consolidated financial statements.